apache/inlong-website/docs/quick_start/pulsar_example.md

 pulsar.defaultTenant=public
 ```

-## Create a data access
+## Create a data ingestion
 ### Configure data streams group information
 ![](img/pulsar-group.png)
-When creating data access, the message middleware that the data stream group can use is Pulsar,
+When creating data ingestion, the message middleware that the data stream group can use is Pulsar,
 and other configuration items related to Pulsar include:
 - Queue module: Parallel or Serial, when selecting parallel, you can set the number of topic partitions
 - Write quorum: Number of copies to store for each message